gdmueller/error-fixes/README.md

 ```
     git clone <repo url>
 ```
-making sure to replace `< repo url>` witht the url you copied from the repository on github.
+Make sure to replace `< repo url>` with the url you copied from the repository on github.
+Angle braces , `<>` commonly surround where the command needs information that is specific to you.

 Further instruction on forking and cloning can be found